Honeyside/honeyside-cli/README.md

 * Run `honey check-sale [purchase_code]` or `honey sale [purchase_code]` to verify one of your sales, given the purchase code.

 * Run `honey archive` to create a zip archive with the current folder.
 It will use version and name from `package.json` or from the `.env` file (from the current folder).
-You can add a `.envatoignore` file to ignore files and folders.
+You can add a `.honeyignore` file to ignore files and folders.

 ## Contributing